Welcome to the Mid-Willamette Bird Alliance!

 Second Saturday field trip participants scour the trees in Willamette Park for winter birds.

 Second Saturday (half-day) field trips to local birding areas are led by Duncan Evered and Caryn Stoess from September through June.
-INFO
+Contact for info

 The 2025 Multi-day field trips will be led by experienced birders driving rented vans.
-Signup sheets are available at monthly meetings starting in January 2025, or click here Contact
+Signup sheets are available at monthly meetings starting in January 2025.
+Contact

 Birding & Resources